omdevteam/om/docs_src/documentation_running_onda.rst

 * **Example monitor.toml for CXI**: :doc:`monitor.toml <example_cxi_monitor_toml>`
 * **Example monitor.toml for AMO**: :doc:`monitor.toml <example_amo_monitor_toml>`

-All the files mentioned in the configuration file (masks, bad_pixel_masks, etc.) must be reachable and readable from all the monitoring nodes.
+All the additional files mentioned in the configuration file (masks, bad_pixel_maps, etc.) should also obviously be reachable and readable from all the monitoring nodes.

 * **Example cspad.geom for the cspad detector**: :doc:`cspad.geom <example_cspad_geom>`

-The OnDA monitor can be then be started by running the *run_onda_crystallography_lcls.sh* script on the first monitoring node:
+The OnDA Monitor for Serial Crystallography can be then be started by running the *run_onda_crystallography_lcls.sh* script on the first monitoring node:

 .. code-block:: bash